Thomas Crawford (sculptor): Early life

 Crawford was born in New York City in 1814, of Irish parentage, the son of Aaron and Mary (née Gibson) Crawford.
 In his early years, he was at school with Page, the artist.
 His proficiency in his studies was hindered by the exuberance of his fancy, which took form in drawings and carvings.
 His love of art led him, at the age of 19, to enter the New York City studios of John Frazee and Robert Eberhard Launitz, artists and artificers in marble.

 In 1834, he went abroad for the promotion of artistic studies, and in the summer of 1835 took up his residence in Rome, for life as it proved.
-Launitz had provided Crawford with a letter of introduction to Bertel Thorwaldsen and upon arriving in Rome, Crawford became a pupil of Thorwaldsen.
+Launitz had provided Crawford with a letter of introduction to Bertel Thorvaldsen and upon arriving in Rome, Crawford became a pupil of Thorwaldsen.
 Under his guidance, Crawford devoted himself to the study both of the antique and of living models.